Is Metformin More Than Just a Diabetes Treatment?

 Despite these positive effects, the researchers expressed reservations about using metformin as a prophylactic (preventive) measure to promote longevity.
 Dependence on a pill could reduce the incentive to adopt healthy lifestyle practices, such as exercise and a nutritious diet, which have proven beneficial.
 Additionally, long-term metformin use may cause vitamin B12 deficiency.
 In light of these considerations, people should not view the drug as a “quick fix” for aging.

-Dr. Markus Ploesser, a psychiatrist and integrative medicine physician at Open Mind Health, concurs with the researchers’ viewpoint.
-In an email to The Epoch Times, he stated that metformin has several beneficial effects that may enhance longevity; “however, its use as an anti-aging drug is still not fully proven.”
+Dr. Markus Ploesser, a psychiatrist and integrative medicine physician at Open Mind Health, concurred with the researchers’ viewpoint.
+In an email to The Epoch Times, he stated that metformin has several beneficial effects that may enhance longevity, but that “its use as an anti-aging drug is still not fully proven.”

 “Taking a pill alone is unlikely to be the healthiest approach for most people, as a comprehensive lifestyle strategy has much stronger evidence for promoting longevity,” he said.